 The only thing on the negative side is that it's best to plan to blend it for optimum taste and consistency.

-Of all the protein powders we researched, this product is lowest when it comes to calories.
+Of all the protein powders we researched, this product has one of the lowest calories.

 6. Legion Whey+ Protein (Chocolate Flavor)